Smartphone, Hotspot or Router for Mobile Internet?

 Cellular data is a popular choice for RVers and boaters for online mobile connectivity.
 And choosing if you should hotspot off a smartphone, use a mobile hotspot device like a Jetpack or MiFi, or go all in with a cellular embedded router is a critical part in choosing your ultimate mobile internet setup.

 Once you decide on the carrier(s) you want in your arsenal, you have to decide what specific equipment makes the most sense for getting online.

-The basic options include devices that are restricted to data only, such as mobile hotspots and modems, - or putting cellular connected tablets and phones to work serving double duty by providing an internet connection for your computers as well.
+The basic options include devices that are purpose-built for this including mobile hotspot devices & cellular embedded routers - or putting cellular-connected tablets and phones to work by providing an internet connection.

 What are the advantages and drawbacks of each?
-Those are the questions this article is written to answer.
+Those are the questions this guide is written to answer.

 - Tethering is when you connect directly with a USB cable.